 Tip: These socks make an excellent gift for hikers.
 Guess what he got for his birthday this year?

-Here's what a Hiking For Her reader has to say about the ArmaSkin socks (shared with her permission):
+Here's what a Hiking For Her reader, Ellen U., has to say about the ArmaSkin socks (shared with her permission):

-This ArmaSkin sock review was written to give you one weapon against blisters.
+This ArmaSkin review was written to give you a new weapon against blisters from hiking and backpacking.

 Get your very own pair and give them a try!